 All of our students will have access to remote and in-person services, programs, and activities in places such as the libraries, Erb Memorial Union, and Student Rec Center, where strategies are in place to keep our community safe.
 There are plenty of quiet, supportive study spaces and on-campus wi-fi.

-What factors did you consider when switching from an in-person plan to remote?
+What factors did you consider when deciding to remain remote for winter term?

-The decision to move to a predominantly remote and online form of instruction in the fall was not easy.
+The decision to continue predominantly remote and online form of instruction in the winter was not easy.
 We considered the increase of COVID-19 cases nationally and the impact that could have on our campus and community, even as the numbers in Lane Country currently remain low.

 We have listened to the best available public health guidance from the Oregon Health Authority and Lane County Public Health, two agencies that we’ll continue to closely coordinate with on an ongoing basis.